BJCaasenbrood/SorotokiPage/docs/patch.md

 # Patch notes

-% SOROTOKI - Alpha - 2.05.19 - May 19 - 2022
+## SOROTOKI - Alpha - 2.05.19 - May 19 - 2022
 - **Fem.m**:
-    - @muyi-max: Fixed issue with Fem.Log.
+    - Addressed to solve [Issue #7](https://github.com/BJCaasenbrood/SorotokiCode/issues/7): Fixed issue with Fem.Log.
 If a nonlinear residual increment takes less than 2 iterations, data was not properly stored.
-To solve this, any nonlinear time increment must take atleast two steps, as to ensure a new displacement field is introduced to the stress-strain calculations.
+To solve this, any nonlinear time increment must take at least two steps, as to ensure a new displacement field is introduced to the stress-strain calculations.

 ## SOROTOKI - Alpha - 2.05.17 - May 17 - 2022